sandialabs/hyram/CONTRIBUTING.md

             └───utilities
 ```

-* `build` - contains C# build files and other transitory content excluded from version control
+* `build` - should be located alongside the source directory to contain C# build files excluded from version control.
-* `src` - Project source code, including C# GUI and python module(s)
+* `src` - Project source code under version control, including C# GUI and python module(s).
-* `src/gui` - Front-end C# user interface, including Solution and projects
+* `src/gui` - Front-end C# user interface, including MSVS Solution and C# projects.
-    * The python interpreter should be installed in `src/gui/Hyram.PythonDirectory` and should *not* be added to version control.
+    * The python interpreter is installed in `gui/Hyram.PythonDirectory` and should *not* be added to version control.
-* `src/hyram` - Python module of HyRAM tools including physics, quantitative risk assessment, and miscellaneous utilities
+* `src/hyram` - Python module of HyRAM+ tools including physics, quantitative risk assessment, and miscellaneous utilities.

 <a name="c-gui">&nbsp;</a>
 # B. C# GUI Development
-This section describes how to set up a development environment for the HyRAM graphical user interface.
+This section describes how to set up a C# development environment for the HyRAM+ graphical user interface.
 The following steps are written for MS Visual Studio 2017 and an x64 solution configuration.